Civil Engineering Study 90-1

 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Kassar, Maher and Yu, Wei-wen, "Design of automotive structural components using high strength sheet steels structural strengths of cold-formed steel members under dynamic loads" (1990).
-Center for Cold-Formed Steel Structures Library.
-Paper 40.
+CCFSS Library (1939 - present).
+40.